lingxiao/dialogue-systems/hw3/README.md

 	- lowercase all tokens
 	- removing all non alphanumeric characters.

 Note in the last case if a nonalphanumeric character appears inside of a word, then it is removed from the word.
-For example, w<rd becomes wrd.
+For example.
 Punctuations are not removed.

 Next we usedd tworkenize found in tworkenize.py, this include: